 In the following example, a control chart is created for the technician with code 2.

 The result is displayed in the following figure:

 When there are no data available for the variable, the program will ask whether you want to create a custom control chart, i.e. a blank control chart that you can print and on which the lab technician can mark the control measurements manually.

-When you click the SELECT RULES button, the following dialog box is displayed, in which you can select a combination of rules to be applied in the control chart:
+When you click, the following dialog box is displayed, in which you can select a combination of rules to be applied in the control chart:

 If you select the 1:2S rule then the software will check all following rules only if the measurement exceeds the mean ± 2SD (or the warning limits).

 If this rule is not selected, then the following rules will be checked also when the measurement does not exceed the mean ± 2SD warning limits.
 This will particularly influence the 4:1S rule and 10:X rule.

 If the measurement exceeds the mean + 3SD or mean − 3SD, then the run is considered out of control.

 This rule mainly detects random error, but may also be an indication of a large systematic error.